kenhkan/noflo-pgorm/README.md

 given into pgSQL.

   1. Provide the URL to the PostgreSQL server.
+  2. Provide an alternative primary key column if it is not the column 'id'.
-  2. It fetches table and column information from the server at initiation.
+  3. It fetches table and column information from the server at initiation.
-  3. You may either 'Read' or 'Write' from/to the database.
+  4. You may either 'Read' or 'Write' from/to the database.

 #### Reading from Database

 Reading is as simple as sending the target table name and constraints to the 'Read' component.
-Each time the connection disconnects on the 'IN' port the ORM would translate and execute the SQL.
+Each time the connection disconnects on the 'IN' port the ORM would translate the SQL.

 The 'IN' port accepts a series of packets.
 Each packet is a tuple as an array, in the form of `[column_name, operator, value]`.
 It is the